 The PERFECT ECM has been specifically calibrated for your particular engine.
-This computer will NOT work with any other type of engine.
-The computer has been programmed with a REV. limit set @5,000 RPM.
+If there are plans to run the 4.8L or 6.0L GM Truck engines with this system, you must purchase Perfect Part Number 65245; the Perfect CalTool Software.
+This computer has been programmed with a REV. limit set @5,700 RPM.
 If your computer was to detect an engine malfunction it will set the "check engine" light and store a code.
 The computer will also place itself into a "safe mode" if the engine temperature reaches 250°.
 Once the engine cools down the computer will reset itself out of "safe mode" and return to normal running operation.
 Safe mode will still allow you to drive your vehicle, but will not allow the engine to rev over 1,300 RPM.